 - Soft gingerbread men cookies with orange-vanilla royal icing

-- In a small bowl, stir together flour, baking soda and salt until well mixed.
+- In a small bowl, stir together flour, cornstarch, baking soda and salt until well mixed.

 - Using a stand or hand mixer, cream together butter and sugars until fluffy.
 This should take about three to four minutes.
 If needed, periodically scrap the edge of the bowl.

 - Again, scrap the edge of the bowl and add bourbon, vanilla and one egg.
 Beat until it’s well combined.
 Repeat with the second egg.